-Part A. Recall the DIOPHANTINE EQUATION problem: given a multivariate polynomial P with integer coefficients (e.g., $P(x, y, z) = x^2 - 5xy + 3yz^2 + xyz$), decide whether or not P has an integer root.
-I claimed without proof that there is no algorithm to answer this question.
+Part A. Recall the Diophantine Equation problem: given a multivariate polynomial P with integer coefficients (e.g., $P(x,y,z) = x^2 - 5xy + 3yz^2 + xyz$), decide whether or not P has an integer root1.
+I claimed without proof (and you may use this for part B) that there is no algorithm to answer this question.
 But suppose I provide you with a "magic box" that answers the question.
 In a single computational step, it says yes or no according to whether or not P has a root.
 Given such a magic box, describe an algorithm that finds an integer root of any multivariate polynomial that has one (and the algorithm answers No Root if the polynomial provided doesn't have an integer root).
+(In short, your are showing that for Diophantine Equation, a solution for the decision problem implies a solution to the search problem.)

-Part B. Let s(n) be the maximum number of computational steps that your algorithm takes to run (on some fixed, magicbox-containing computer) when the polynomial P contains at most n variables and each coefficient is between -n and n.
-Explain why there is no algorithm to compute S(n) for any function S such that $S(n) \ge s(n)$ for all n.
+Part B. Let s(n) be the maximum number of computational steps that your algorithm takes to run (on some fixed, magicbox-containing computer) when the polynomial P contains at most n variables and each coefficient is at most n.
+Explain why there is no algorithm to compute S(n) for any function S such that $S(n) \geq s(n)$ for all n.
+(In short, you are showing that some functions are just too darn big to be computed.)